SumoLogic/sumologic-documentation/docs/metrics/metrics-queries/metrics-explorer.md

 ### Context menu

-When you mouse over a cell in the Time SeriesEC2 table, a three-dot icon appears.
+When you mouse over a cell in the Time SeriesEC2 table, a three-dot kebab icon appears.
 Click it to display a context menu.

 The context menu is available in both Basic and Advanced mode.